This page contains known issues in Cloud Endpoints Frameworks.

 gcloud endpoints services deploy,

-Cloud Endpoints rejects OpenAPI documents that include paths with trailing
+Cloud Endpoints rejects OpenAPI documents that include paths with a trailing

-If you are using Endpoints Frameworks, you must remove the trailing slash in the method decorator (for Python) or the method annotation (Java).
+In Endpoints Frameworks, you must remove the trailing slash in the Python method decorator or the Java method annotation.

-This section describes known issues in the Java version of Endpoints Frameworks.
+This section describes known issues in Endpoints Frameworks for Java.

 Legacy (v1) Java Endpoints Frameworks

-The Java framework has a bug that causes an exception to be thrown when an enum is annotated.
+Endpoints Frameworks version 1 for Java has a bug that throws an exception when an enum is annotated.
 This issue is caused by a dependency on an old version of Jackson.
-To workaround this issue, you must migrate to Endpoints Frameworks v2.
+To workaround this issue, you must migrate to Endpoints Frameworks version 2.

-This section describes known issues in the Python version of Endpoints Frameworks.
+This section describes known issues in Endpoints Frameworks for Python.